MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 Enables and disables the session configuration and determines whether it can be used for remote or local sessions on the computer.
 The acceptable values for this parameter are:

 - Disabled.
 Disables the session configuration.
-It cannot be used for remote or local access to the computer.
+It can't be used for remote or local access to the computer.
 - Local.
 Allows users of the local computer to use the session configuration to create a local loopback session on the same computer, but denies access to remote users.